Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Nigeria's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 1. [1] Wikipedia, Telecommunications in Nigeria, retrieved 30 May 2026.
 Licensed MNOs: MTN Nigeria, Airtel Nigeria, Globacom (Glo) and 9mobile; sector regulated by the Nigerian Communications Commission.